jonathjd/jonathjd.github.io/_posts/2024-04-04-intro-scrnaseq-part2.md

 Just like we saw with the cell barcodes, a UMI can have a sequencing error as well.

 To rectify this, a smiliar approach is taken.
-If two groups of reads have the same gene and cell barcode, but their UMI differs by 1 nucleotide, the group with less amplified reads is lumped in with the group with more reads.
+If two groups of reads have the same gene and cell barcode, but their UMI differs by 1 nucleotide, the group with less amplified reads and lower quality base scores is lumped in with the group with more reads.

 Similarly, if two groups of reads have the same cell barcode and UMI but the genes they map to are different, the group with less reads is discarded.